 These questions revolve around:

-Vishen recommends making a list of the things you would like to have accomplished by the time your life ends based on the assumption that time and money are not an obstacle.
+Vishen recommends making a list of the things you would like to have accomplished by the time your life ends, based on the assumption that time and money are not an obstacle.

 On the growth front, make another list of the ways in which you would like to grow as a person.
-This goal setting list should include the skills you would like to acquire, books you may want to read, languages you would like to master.
+This goal-setting list should include the skills you would like to acquire, books you may want to read, languages you would like to master.

-Also character traits you would like to improve (honesty, open-mindedness), improving your emotional intelligence, spiritual life improvement, as well as health and fitness targets (running a marathon or shedding excess weight).
+Also, character traits you would like to improve (honesty, open-mindedness), improving your emotional intelligence, spiritual life improvement, as well as health and fitness targets (running a marathon or shedding excess weight).

-This goal setting list should include meaningful contributions to the world such as contributions to your family, friends, relatives, workmates, neighborhood, city, community, and nation.
+This goal-setting list should include meaningful contributions to the world such as contributions to your family, friends, relatives, workmates, neighborhood, city, community, and nation.
 More importantly, your contribution does not necessarily have to be monetary or a large donation to a medical research facility.

 It could be volunteering to teach kids after school, feeding homeless people, visiting the elderly who live in nursing facilities, or volunteering to teach those incarcerated in jail a certain skill.
 In simple words, base your list on the legacy you would like to leave behind when you die.

-Download the PDF below, print it out, and get started on your goals in the areas of experiences, growth and contribution.
+Download the PDF below, print it out, and get started on your goals in the areas of experiences, growth, and contribution.
 It only takes a few minutes but will change the way you look at your career, mission, and life purpose.

-Vishen Lakhani says that, in order to set meaningful life goals, you should shun societal expectations and think about what you as person want to achieve.
+Vishen Lakhani says that, in order to set meaningful life goals, you should shun societal expectations and think about what you as a person want to achieve.

-Instead, you should set your goal goals based on life experiences that will make you happy, contributions that you would like to make to others and the society at large, as well as intellectual, spiritual, health and fitness, and emotional intelligence growth.
+Instead, you should set your goal goals based on life experiences that will make you happy, contributions that you would like to make to others, and the society at large, as well as intellectual, spiritual, health and fitness, and emotional intelligence growth.